takayamaekawa/takayamaekawa/README.md

 <img alt="my skills" src="https://skillicons.dev/icons?i=vscode&theme=light">&nbsp;<img src="https://cdn.pixabay.com/animation/2022/10/06/13/44/13-44-02-515_256.gif" width="35px" height="auto">&nbsp;<img src="https://skillicons.dev/icons?i=vim,neovim&theme=light" /><br>
 I have been using Neovim for a while.
 You know, it's called Vimmer!!
-Are you insterested in Vim?
+Are you interested in Vim?
 If you do like so, it would be pleasure to see my [Neovim-Setting-Repo](https://github.com/bella2391/my-nvim.git).
 I'm glowing up with Neovim, which is for only myself.